dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-settings.md

 ---
 title: "Job settings"
 description: "Learn how to create and schedule jobs in dbt Cloud for the scheduler to run.
-Jobs help you build observability into transformation workflows with the in-app scheduling, logging, and alerting."
+When you run with dbt Cloud, you get built in observability, logging, and alerting."
 tags: [scheduler]
 ---